shaynewx/GDWG/README.md

 [[nodiscard]] auto nodes() -> std::vector<N>;
 ```

-6. *Returns*: A sequence of all stored nodes, sorted in ascending order.
+6. *Returns*: A sequence of all stored nodes, sorted in lexicographic ascending order.

 7. *Complexity*: *O*(*n*), where *n* is the number of stored nodes.